bhanu6655/User-Authentication-API-with-Express-and-SQLite/README.md

 # User-Authentication-API-with-Express-and-SQLite

-# User Authentication API with Express and SQLite

 This is a simple and secure **User Authentication API** built using **Node.js**, **Express**, **SQLite**, and **bcrypt** for password hashing.
 The API supports basic user authentication functionality, including **registration**, **login**, and **password change**.